munificent/craftinginterpreters/book/introduction.md

 know another object-oriented language, like C# or C++, you can muddle through.

 By the end of part II, we'll have a simple, readable implementation.
 It's not very fast, but it's correct.
-However, it work by taking advantage of the Java virtual machine's own runtime facilities.
+However, we are only able to accomplish that by building on the Java virtual machine's own runtime facilities.
 We want to learn how Java *itself* implements those things.

 ## The Second Interpreter